-protects sponsor IP rights.
-45 As regards the marks of the IOC, they enjoy the baseline trade mark protection afforded to trade marks in Japan, on grounds of identity or similarity.
-The IOC, however, also enjoys a further layer of protection as it is an international organization, so the JPO examiners are almost certain to refuse to register marks identical to or closely resembling the marks of the IOC.
-46 All official sponsors are corporate entities, so they enjoy only the baseline protection.
+43 London Olympic Games and Paralympic Games Act 2006, s.33 44 ibid 45 Ambush marketing occurs when a rival firm attempts to associate its products with an event, such as the Olympic Games, that already has official sponsors.
+Page 11 of 32 non-sponsor marks to the Olympic venue.46 Ambush marketing may occur in other ways as well, but unlike the infringement of the Olympic brand or the marks of the official sponsors, a marketing ambush is often a purely contractual matter, with no element of trade mark infringement.47 Unlike the UK in anticipation of the 2012 London Games, Japan chose not to enact special legislation specifically to prepare the trade mark regime for the Olympics as it was determined that the existing IP legal framework sufficiently protects sponsor IP rights.48 As regards the marks of the IOC, they enjoy the baseline trade mark protection afforded to trade marks in Japan, on grounds of identity or similarity.
+The IOC, however, also enjoys a further layer of protection as it is an international organisation, so the trade mark examiners of the JPO are almost certain to refuse to register marks identical to or closely resembling the marks of the IOC.49 All official sponsors are corporate entities, so they enjoy only the baseline protection.
 Trade mark law is, not strictly relevant to the two most prominent forms of ambush marketing.
-Most notably, any trade mark displayed inside of the Olympic venue is very likely to be construed by consumers as belonging to an official sponsor.47 There are contractual arrangements in place to prevent an infiltration by non-sponsor marks, but this is a contractual matter.
-48 Japanese contract law is codified and defines the rights and obligations of the parties generally.
+Most notably, any trade mark displayed inside of the Olympic venue is very likely to be construed by consumers as belonging to an official sponsor.50 There are contractual arrangements in place to prevent an infiltration by non-sponsor marks, but this is a contractual matter.51 Japanese contract law is codified and defines the rights and obligations of the parties generally.
 In practice, however, Japanese contracts are succinct, some say 'terse', and tend to contain very little detail in contrast with the level a detail in a traditional English law contract.
-In Japan, the parties negotiate resolutions to complications as they arise.
-49 However, in relation to the issue of ambush marketing, there does not appear to be any applicable trade mark or other IP laws which stipulate that displaying a non-sponsor mark inside of the Olympic venue is an infringing act.
-Nonetheless, it is to be expected that attendees, employees working at the venue and any other persons with the right to enter the premises would enjoy this right conditionally, and only to the extent that they do not introduce non-sponsor marks into the Olympic venue.
-The Brand Protection Guidelines also include a catalogue of words and terms associated with the Japanese Olympic and Paralympic Committee that are legally protected, as set out in Figure 1 below:
+In Japan, the parties negotiate resolutions to complications as they arise.52 However, in 46 Tom Robinson and Lois Bauman, 'Winning the Olympic marketing game: recall of logos on clothing, equipment and venues at the 2006 Winter Olympics' [2008] 9 International Journal of Sports Marketing and Sponsorship 48 47 Stephen Townley, Dan Harrington and Nicholas Couchman, 'The legal and practical prevention of ambush marketing in sports' [1998] 15 Psychology & Marketing 333 48 Trademarks Act 1959, Arts 3(1) and 4(1).